alexsaunderswps/User-Guides/finished/English/markdown_files/third_party_managed_vr_headset_setup_guide.md

 ### Pair headset to Meta-for-Work

-- *After all updates have been applied you will see a **Pair your headset with the Meta Horizon app to Continue** screen*
+- *After all updates have been applied, you will see a **Pair your headset with the Meta Horizon app to Continue** screen*

-- *At the bottom of this screen you will see a **Connect to your organization** button*
+- *At the bottom of this screen, you will see a **Connect to your organization** button*

 7. **Begin headset connection**
    - Click the **Connect to your organization** button to continue